CarlosSafe/pdf-converter/windows-pdf-converter-package/README-WINDOWS.txt

 ========================================
-Stirling-PDF - Windows Testing Package
+PDF Converter - Windows Package
 ========================================

-This is a portable version of Stirling-PDF for Windows testing.
+This is a portable version of PDF Converter for Windows.

 REQUIREMENTS:
 -------------